AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 **When is the Custom Segmentation feature helpful?**

 Custom Segmentation can be used to see data for a particular record type.
-Once you map the filter logic, you should be able to see in the Bizible dashboard’s Demand Waterfall View--the same data you would see in your CRM.
+Once you map the filter logic, you should be able to see in the Marketo Measure dashboard’s Demand Waterfall View--the same data you would see in your CRM.

 **How do I set it up?**